Turning to God’s Word study group

 Des Moines, Iowa

 Christ the King parish hosts a Bible study that meets on Saturday mornings to discuss the weekend readings.
-The next meeting will be Saturday, June 6.
-Here is a link to the website of the United States Conference of Catholic Bishops (USCCB) with a post of the readings for the Solemnity of the Most Holy Body and Blood of Christ on June 7.
+The next meeting will be Saturday, June 27.
+Here is a link to the website of the United States Conference of Catholic Bishops (USCCB) with a post of the readings for the thirteenth Sunday in Ordinary Time on June 28.
 In the event that weather causes cancellations for the Bible study, notice will be posted here by 7:30 a.m. on Saturday mornings.
 Participants who feel threatened by weather or road conditions or who have health concerns are advised to err on the side of safety and stay home—whether the Bible study has been cancelled or not.

-The following Mass readings are for Sunday, June 7.
-The USCCB link also includes the sequence for the solemnity.
+The following Mass readings are for Sunday, June 28.

-A link to the above readings will be posted from Monday, June 1, until Sunday, June 7, on the homepage of this website along with brief commentary by Matthew Phelps.
-A link to Matthew’s most recent Lost in Translation entry, ‘eat my flesh’, also is posted then.
+A link to the above readings will be posted from Monday, June 23, until Sunday, June 28, on the homepage of this website along with brief commentary by Matthew Phelps.
+A link to Matthew’s most recent Lost in Translation entry, familial love, also is posted.
 Readings for the Sunday Masses are arranged by date in the lector workbooks and on the USCCB website.
 (The Church currently is in liturgical Year A, which means the majority of the Gospel readings will be from the Gospel According to Matthew.)
 Information on the Turning to God’s Word website homepage updates on Mondays.
-The following audio file is for readings for the Solemnity of the Most Holy Body and Blood of Christ.
+The following audio file is for the Sunday Mass readings for June 28, 2026.

 check out the Catechism

-The following links are to paragraphs listed in the Index of Citations in the Catechism of the Catholic Church that cite passages from the readings for the Solemnity of the Most Holy Body and Blood of Christ on Sunday, June 7, 2026.
-There are no paragraphs from the book of Deuteronomy or from Psalm 147 mentioned in the Catechism.
+The following links are to paragraphs listed in the Index of Citations in the Catechism of the Catholic Church that cite passages from the readings for the thirteenth Sunday in Ordinary Time on June 28.
+There are no paragraphs from the Second Book of the Kings 4:8–11 or 4:14–16 cited in the index of the Catechism.

 another extra